iptc/newsinjson/README.md

 The 2.0 version of ninjs was approved by the IPTC Standards Committee on October 20th, 2021.

+An errata update was made in May 2022 to fix a problem with the way GeoJSON properties were integrated into the "places" object.

 Protocol Buffers demo
 ---------------------